pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 The Metropolis-Hastings and Gibbs samplers, two algorithms used to draw samples from an unnormalized probability model, performed slowly for large or complex models.

-The next generation of Bayesian inference methods aimed to solve these problems — namely, a gradient-based MCMC or hybrid Monte Carlo.
+The next generation of Bayesian inference methods aimed to solve these problems — namely, a gradient-based MCMC or Hamiltonian Monte Carlo (HMC).

 ![Gradient Based MCMC](../_static/chris-pymcon-keynote/2011_2015_Gradient_based_MCMC.png)